rafaelcgs10/fuzzy-rename-libreto-thumbnails/README.md

-# Fuzzy Rename Libreto Thumbnails
+# Fuzzy Rename Libretro Thumbnails
-This a small collection of Python scripts to rename your games based on file names for the box arts in the Libreto repository.
+This a small collection of Python scripts to rename your games based on file names for the box arts in the Libretro repository.

 All you have to do is run